hunter-teacher-cert/work-topics-ischeff/assembly/async.md

   OUT
   HLT
   ```
+The problem is that the program doesn't properly compute the final operation, in which the third input is subtracted from the sum of the first two.
+(In one test I ran, the first number was 10, the second was 10, and the third was 5; 10 and 10 were successfully added to make 20, but then the program subtracted 20 from 5, not 5 from 20, outputting -15 instead of 15.)

+The problem, in essence, is that the "SUB 99" command is telling the computer to subtract whatever is stored in the 99th mailbox from the input in the accumulator, when it should instead be subtracting whatever is in the accumulator from whatever is in the 99th mailbox.

+One way around this is to

 2. Next, you’ll write your own LMC program.  *Hint*: Build your program up one step at a time, like any other coding task.
 Implement your program on an LMC simulator like this one.